-The steps in the review process for studies with missing data are outlined in Figure II.5.
-Steps 1 and 2 must be performed for any study with missing data, Steps 3 and 4 relate to studies with imputed outcome data in the analytic sample, and Step 5 relates to studies with imputed or missing baseline data in the analytic sample.
-We describe each of these steps in detail below.
+The steps in the review process for studies with missing data are outlined in figure II.5.
+Steps 1 and 2 must be performed for any study with missing data, steps 3 and 4 relate to studies with imputed outcome data in the analytic sample, and step 5 relates to studies with imputed or missing baseline data in the analytic sample.
+We describe each of these steps in detail next.